-Each year the clean snowmobile team designs a snowmobile that is acceptable for use in environmentally sensitive areas such as our national Parks or other pristine areas.
-Clean Snowmobile Challenge (CSC) is primarily an “engine” competition however the underlying theme has remained consistent to engineer a clean and quiet trail sled.
-The team participates in a March competition in Michagan’s Upper Peninsula.
-CSC is the newest member of SAE International at Iowa State.
+Each year the Clean Snowmobile team designs a snowmobile that is acceptable for use in environmentally sensitive areas such as our National Parks.
+Clean Snowmobile Challenge (CSC) is primarily an “engine” competition, however, the underlying theme has remained consistent to engineer an environmentally clean, quiet trail sled.
+The team participates in a March competition in Michigan’s Upper Peninsula.

 One 6-day competition with up to 25 teams is conducted in Houghton, MI.

-The first day, Monday, is filled with technical inspections and introductions.
-Tuesday is the grand opening event with an electric sled range test.
-Wednesday is filled with design presentations, emissions tests, and draw bar pulls.
+The first day is centered around technical inspections and introductions.
+The next day is the grand opening event with an electric sled range test.
+After that teams present their designs, complete emissions tests, and draw bar pulls.
 Thursday is the handling event and Friday continues emissions tests.
 Saturday, the public viewing day, is the finale with the Polaris Acceleration event, objective handling event, and Awards.

 More information about the event can be found on the SAE Clean Snowmobile Challenge website.